-- To provide the students a basic understanding of the structure and function of the human body. - To perceive structure and functions of the various types of systems of human body. - To outline about eye, ear and Endocrine glands of human - To learn organs and structures involving in system formation and functions. - To understand all systems in the human body. - To infer basic understanding of the interconnection of various organ systems in human body
+- To discuss all the organelles of an animal cell and their function. - To perceive structure and functions of the various types of systems of human body. - To outline about eye, ear and Endocrine glands of human - To learn organs and structures involving in system formation and functions. - To understand all systems in the human body. - To infer basic understanding of the interconnection of various organ systems in human body